mfleming/mfleming.github.io/_posts/2019-12-23-linux-preemption-latency-throughput.md

 The Linux kernel supports multiple preemption models so that you can tune the preemption behaviour for your workload.

-## The three Linux preemption models
+## The three Linux kernel preemption models

 Originally there were only two preemption options for the kernel: running with preemption on or off.
 That setting was controlled by the